Boost Cycling Fitness with Base Training and More

 Check your breathing:

-- You’re training in Zone 1, if you are breathing easily.
-For example, if you can breath for 5 minutes only through your nose, you’re definitely training in Zone 1.
+- You’re training in Zone 1 if you are breathing easily.
+For example, if you can breathe for 5 minutes only through your nose, you’re definitely training in Zone 1.

 Zone 1 Training Info